Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    linux# echo "${SYSTEM_NAME}-ncn-m001-pit" >/mnt/cow/rw/etc/hostname
    ```

-1. Unmount the Overlay, we are done with it
+1. Unmount the Overlay, we are done with it.

     ```bash
     linux# umount -v /mnt/cow